 Osmosis Incentives – Osmosis DAO commits to prioritizing the canonical bridge assets, incentivizing them earlier and more heavily than the comparable assets of non-canonical bridges.
 In general, canonical pools should earn substantially more incentives than their counterpart pools.

-This proposal would create new Volume Splitting Groups based on those currently in use with kava.USDT swapped out for alloyUSDT and signal incentives to move to these groupings at the next proposal that adjusts incentives.
+This proposal would create new Volume Splitting Groups based on those currently in use with kava.USDT swapped out for allUSDT and signal incentives to move to these groupings at the next proposal that adjusts incentives.
+There are also several non-USDT pools added to the VSGs in alignment with the incentives policy passed in Proposal 670.